Here are the definitions of key terms in Luminoso Analytics.

 Subset: A subset is a group or category of data within your overall dataset.
 For example, your data set might contain metadata such as the number of stars given in a product review or the gender of the reviewer.
 This metadata can be used to create subsets and analyze trends across the different groupings within the data set.

 Subset Title: A subset title is a general way to describe the type of metadata within a subset.
 For example, "number of stars" and "gender" are subset titles, which describe the type of information being used in each unique subset.

-Unique Subset: A unique subset is a specific category of data within the overall dataset.
-For example, "4 stars" would be one unique subset under "number of stars," and "female" would be another unique subset under "gender."
+Subset: A specific category of data within the overall dataset.
+For example, "4 stars" (rating) would be one unique subset under "number of stars," and "female" would be another unique subset under "gender."
 These subsets must be set up in the data prior to uploading into a project.